-Total General Fund revenue decreased by \$247,090 from the previous year.
-The mix of property tax, stateaid and grants can change significantly from year to year.
-The driving factor relating to decreased revenues was specific to less grant revenue for watershed projects.
+Total General Fund revenue increased by \$189,373 from the previous year.
+The mix of property tax, stateaid, and grants can change significantly from year to year.
+The driving factor relating to increased revenues was specific levies in 2016.

 The following schedule presents a summary of General Fund expenditures: